rob040/LEDmatrixClock/README.md

 ### known issues
 * Webpage update does halt the scrolling display for a moment.
-This cannot be prevented, only shortened with optimizations, such as reduction of 'String' usage.
+See issue #8 for more details.
-* Scrolling text appears to have some 'flex' in it, due to variations in display data update.
-This is being worked on.
+* Scrolling text appears to have some 'flex' in it.
+See issue #9 for meore details.
-  --> This has been investigated further; it is believed the majority of the visible effect is due to inconsistent dot distance and soldering of the display parts.
-  Some may be placed skewed and can be aligned with a bit of force.
-Some boards have some extra space between each display tile.
-  This makes the dot distance inconsistent, which causes ugly visible artifacts.
 * When using the LED display at lowest intensity, some pixel flicker might be visible.
-It varies with display module HW.
-This is being worked on.
+See issue #10 for more details.

 ## Required Parts: